jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-oliver-huntemann-on-the-countermovement-taking-over.md

 **RR: Have you had times when you felt as though the hectic lifestyle of touring, performing and promoting is taking its toll on your wellbeing?
 Are there any steps you take to look after your mental health?**

 Oliver: Touring is not as easy at it seems, even with the benefits of business class flights and good hotels.
 Just for these three days in Australia and New Zealand I have to travel 63 hours!
 But when I look at my old friends from school and compare, being on tour or travelling in general keeps your mind fresh.
 Getting to know so many people and cultures also gives you an open mind.
-I’d rather say it keeps me healthy!
+I’d rather say it keeps me healthy.

 ![null](/img/huntemann-club.jpg)

 **RR: Of the many gigs you’ve played, is there a particular one that stands out in your memory?**

-Oliver: Hard to say.
+Oliver: Hard to say...
 I play around 120 shows a year.
 Most of them are unique and great, but I think my gigs in Cordoba, Argentina and at Hardpop in Cd.
 Juarez, Mexico are some of the most memorable ones.
 Juarez is still one of the most dangerous cities in the world but the vibe is incredible.

 You Aussie guys actually stand out as well!
 I play usually once, sometimes even twice a year here.
 If it’s an intimate club tour like this time or festival shows, I’m always stoked to come back.
 <br><br>

 **RR: And finally, what else do you have on the horizon?**

 Oliver: Always lots!
 At home the family keeps me busy - my youngest son just started walking and the older one is already doing his own thing ...and my incredible wife holds everything together.
 In terms of business, I’m working on the Propaganda remix album with a lot of great artists doing interpretations of the tracks.
-Of course, Senso Sounds needs some attention as well so I guess I'll use the 30 hours of flying home to listen to demos.
+Of course, Senso Sounds needs some attention as well so I guess I'll use the 30 hours of flying home to listen to demos!
 <br><br>

 **RR: Well, big thanks to your wife for holding it all together so you can visit us haha.
 Thanks for the chat Oliver.**